Professional edition active

 Treatment of Hepatocellular Carcinoma

-• Transplantation if tumors are within the Milan criteria (one tumor < 5 cm or three tumors < 3 cm without vascular invasion and alpha-fetoprotein < 500 mcg/L).
+• Transplantation if tumors are within the Milan criteria (1 tumor < 5 cm or 3 tumors < 3 cm without vascular invasion and alpha-fetoprotein < 500 mcg/L).

 Treatment of hepatocellular carcinoma (HCC) depends on its stage (1) and the underlying severity of liver disease.

-For single tumors < 5 cm or 3 tumors that are all 3 cm and that are limited to the liver, without microvascular invasion, and if AFP is < 500 mcg/L, liver transplantation appears to result in as good a prognosis as liver transplantation done for noncancerous disorders.
-Liver transplantation can be curative.
-These Milan criteria are used to identify patients with hepatocellular carcinoma who are good candidates for liver transplantation (2).
-The American Association for the Study of Liver Diseases (AASLD) 2018 guidelines also use the Milan criteria for selection of patients for liver transplantation (3).
+The Milan criteria (single tumors < 5 cm or 3 tumors that are all 3 cm and that are limited to the liver, without microvascular invasion, and if AFP is < 500 mcg/L) are used to identify patients with HCC who are good candidates for liver transplantation (2).
+Transplantation for HCC can be curative and appears to result in as good a prognosis as liver transplantation performed for noncancerous disorders.
+The American Association for the Study of Liver Diseases (AASLD) 2023 guidelines use the Milan criteria for selection of patients for liver transplantation (3).

 Ablative treatments (eg, transhepatic arterial chemoembolization [TACE], yttrium-90 microsphere embolization [selective internal radiation therapy, or SIRT], drug-eluting bead transarterial embolization, radiofrequency ablation) provide palliation and slow tumor growth; they are used when patients are awaiting liver transplantation.
 For small tumors < 2 cm, radiofrequency ablation (RFA) is potentially curative.